mxenabled/connect-widget/docs/USER_FEATURES.md

 # User Features

 The connect widget uses user features to determine the behavior of the widget.
+Below is the structure of the user features object.
+Listed values are the defaults.

 ## `userFeatures`